intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 receiving party is being tolerant of new types of input.

-A well-designed extensibility mechanism establishes clear rules for the handling of things like new messages or parameters.
+A well-designed extensibility mechanism establishes clear rules for the handling of elements like new messages or parameters.
 This depends on specifying the handling of malformed or illegal inputs so that implementations behave consistently in all cases that might affect interoperation.
 New messages or parameters thereby become entirely expected.
 If extension mechanisms and error